-Snapchat Spectacles review
+Snapchat Spectacles full review

 Snapchat is a hugely popular social networking app available for iOS and Android that lets users share photos and videos that automatically expire after a set amount of time.

 While Snap came from small beginnings, the company is estimated to be worth $29 billion and is looking to enter the camera market with its inaugural product, Snapchat Spectacles.
 We’ve spent some time with Snapchat’s camera-enabled sunglasses, and here’s what we thought.

 Before we get into the nitty-gritty of what Snapchat Spectacles offer, let’s first discuss UK pricing and availability.
 Snapchat Spectacles are now officially on-sale in the UK after a period of exclusivity in the US.
 Those interested in picking up a pair of Snap’s camera-enabled sunglasses will have to fork out £129.99 in the UK ($129.99 in the US).

 At launch, you only had two options if you wanted to buy the Snapchat Spectacles.
 You could either head to the Snapchat Spectacles website and order them online (shipping usually takes around 3-5 working days) or you could use the Snapbot.

 In a slightly odd turn of events, Snap is sending a Spectacles-themed vending machine dubbed Snapbot around the UK, US and Europe, allowing users to quickly buy Spectacles.
 Simply head to the Snapbot website to find out where your closest vending machine is.